dyoshimitsu/dyoshimitsu.github.io/en/resume.md

 #### Software Engineer(Server Side) (2018-07 - present)

 - Development of an API server for applicant tracking system
+- Introduction of test-driven development, unit test, and API test to improve quality.

 ### **JapanTaxi Co.,Ltd.**